 Learn how to create these concrete painted pots that were inspired by my friend Jamie’s new book, French Vintage Decor.
-Plus, enter to win your very own signed copy!
+Perfect planters for an indoor herb garden.

 Not only is Jamie incredibly talented, she also has the kindest heart and is someone I admire for her determination and resiliency.